ashikjain-dev/daddy-joke/README.md

 # daddy-joke
-A daddy joke produce new joke every time when user clicks on refresh joke
+A daddy joke produces a new joke every time when user clicks on refresh joke